Analysis: Trickle, not flood, seen when overseas stocks open to Chinese

 China Asset Management Company's QDII ETF that tracks the Hang Seng China Enterprises Index .HSCEI, or Chinese companies listed in Hong Kong, saw funds of 3.59 billion yuan at inception in August 2012 deflate to 304.2 million yuan by the end of March, the firm's website shows.

-QDII was originally aimed at channelling part of China's massive savings abroad to help reduce inflationary pressure at home and serve as a test bed for the opening of China's capital account.
+QDII was originally aimed at channeling part of China's massive savings abroad to help reduce inflationary pressure at home and serve as a test bed for the opening of China's capital account.

 While the U.S. stock market has consistently outperformed mainland indexes since then, the losses scarred many investors.